-In my role as a business broker, one important element of the job is to explain the financial side of a business to buyers.
-The great majority of our listings are bought because the business is already generating profitable cash flow, have clients, vendors and most importantly good employees.
+In my role as a business broker, an important element of the job is to explain the financial side of a business to buyers.
+The great majority of our listings are bought because the business is already generating profitable cash flow, the business has clients, existing vendor relationships and most importantly a loyal and dedicated staff.

 Since I'm asked so often about the Seller Discretionary Earnings statements found in our Confidential Offering Memorandums this post is a quick primer on the subject.